Understanding Flexbox in CSS

 - stretch: Stretches the flex-container content along the cross axis.

-Sub-properties of flex-items
+Sub-properties of flex-items#sub-properties-of-flex-items

 The flex-grow property specifies how much the item will have to expand itself relative to the rest of the flexible items inside the same flex box.